- Sire-Dam -

 “A typical Sir Michael Stoute-trained improver”.
 A familiar phrase, and one certainly applicable to the trainer’s Poet’s Word.

-The four-year-old began the 2017 campaign running in a handicap at Chelmsford, albeit off a lofty mark of 104, and ended it finishing runner-up to Cracksman in the QIPCO Champions Stakes at Ascot, having been touched off in the QIPCO Champions Stakes at Leopardstown on his penultimate start.
+Brought along steadily at two and three (two wins from six starts), he began the 2017 campaign as a four-year-old running in a handicap at Chelmsford, albeit off a lofty mark of 104, and ended it finishing runner-up to Cracksman in the QIPCO Champions Stakes at Ascot, having been touched off in the QIPCO Champions Stakes at Leopardstown on his penultimate start.

 BCS Career statistics